 A biscuit of celebration and ceremony

-Using expensive ingredients like sugar and butter, shortbread became associated with special occasions such as Christmas and Twelth Night.
-At Hogmany, the first person to step over a threshold is still offered some as a thank you for the luck they bring with them.
+Using expensive ingredients like sugar and butter, shortbread became associated with special occasions such as Christmas and Twelfth Night.
+At Hogmanay, the first person to step over a threshold is still offered some as a thank you for the luck they bring with them.
 It continues to be associated with good luck in Shetland, where shortbread cake can be broken over the head of the bride as she enters her new home.
 In West Yorkshire and the 18th century, proceedings took a more solemn turn as shortbread flavoured with caraway seeds was wrapped and handed out to funeral guests.